 Liping Yu is a Senior Associate Researcher int he Division of Nephrology and graduated from Jiangxi Medical College in China.
 She received a diploma in pharmacology from Jiangxi University of Traditional Chinese Medicine.
 She was a head pharmacist studying herbal medicines in China.
 In 2001, she joined Dr. Bottinger’s lab at Albert Einstein College of Medicine as a technician.
 She moved with the lab to Mount Sinai School of Medicine in 2004.
 Currently she is a senior research associate and lab manager, and is involved in the projects studying CKD biomarkers and podocytes-endothelium crosstalk by working with the faculty members and postdocs in the lab.

 Dr. Emelie Lassén graduated with a Master of Science in Biotechnology from Chalmers University of Technology – Sweden, in 2015.
 She pursued her doctoral degree in Medical Science at the University of Gothenburg, focusing on the molecular mechanisms underlying IgA nephropathy.
 Following her defense in 2019 she worked as a researcher at the University of Gothenburg before joining the team as a postdoctoral fellow.
-Emelie joined the Daehn lab in September 2020 and is involved in projects investigating pathogenic crosstalk between endothelial cells in podocytes in early CKD, as well as the cell death mechanisms in AKI.
+Emelie joined the Daehn lab in September 2020 and was involved in projects investigating pathogenic crosstalk between endothelial cells in podocytes in early CKD, as well as the cell death mechanisms in AKI.
 She is now working in a big Pharmaceutical company in Sweden.

 Dr. Rihab Bouchareb is a Research Assistant Professor.
 She graduated from the Institute of Genetics and Molecular and Cellular Biology (IGBMC) at Strasbourg University in France, where she received her Master’s and PhD degrees in Cell and Molecular biology.
 Dr. Bouchareb’s PhD was focused on studying the molecular mechanism leading to atherosclerosis plaque rupture and platelets activation.
 After completing her post-doctoral training at Quebec Heart and Lung institute, Laval Hospital, Quebec, Canada, she joined the cardiovascular research center of Mount Sinai as a postdoc.
-Her research program currently focuses on identifying the molecular signaling pathways that are involved in the pathogenesis of kidney disease and the impact on distant organ function such as the heart.
+Her research program in the Daehn lab focused on identifying the molecular signaling pathways that are involved in the pathogenesis of kidney disease and the impact on distant organ function such as the heart.
 She is now a Principal Investigator and recipient of a prestigious Stephen I. Katz ESI Research project grant.

-Dr. Shuyu Li visiting scientist from Beijing University of Chinese Medicine, and Dr. Qin Wang visiting scientists from Chongqing Medical University, worked on understanding the genetic predisposition of mice strains to developing diabetic kidney disease.
+Dr. Shuyu Li visiting scientist from Beijing University of Chinese Medicine, a visiting scientist from Chongqing Medical University, worked on understanding the genetic predisposition of mice strains to developing diabetic kidney disease.
 Dr. Li established key methods for TF binding assays in the lab.
 She is currently working in the Department of Pathology at the School of Traditional Chinese Medicine, BUCM.

 Dr. Gabriella Casalena is an alumnus of the University of Bologna – Italy where she graduated with honors in Molecular Biology.
 She pursued her doctoral research at the same university earning a PhD in Biochemistry.
 Before joining the lab in 2009 she was a visiting student at University of Kentucky, Lexington.
-Gabriella is involved in the investigation of the podocytes-endothelium crosstalk with a particular focus on the role of mitochondria (dys)function in the initiation and propagation of pathological pathways.
+Gabriella was involved in the investigation of the podocytes-endothelium crosstalk with a particular focus on the role of mitochondria (dys)function in the initiation and propagation of pathological pathways.
 Dr. Casalena a the Scientific Research Manager at Memorial Sloan Kettering Cancer Center in New York.